CarbonLDP/carbonldp-js-sdk/doc/README.md

 inScope( pointer:Carbon.Pointer.Class ):boolean
 ```

-Returns true if the pointer provided is in the scope of the PersistedDocument.
+Returns true if the pointer provided is in the scope of the persisted document.

 *Parameters*